 A critical component of the Civic Skills Training is that students are trained in project management and asked to identify a project to complete during their fellowships.
 They work with their supervisors on tangible, substantive projects that address the needs of their organizations and can be completed within the eight-to-ten weeks of their placement.
 The Rockefeller Center provides ongoing support to students, assisting them in identifying on-campus resources relevant to their projects, and organizes a mid-summer gathering of all First-Year Fellows in Washington, DC.

-Apply to be a First-Year Fellow during the spring term of your Freshman year.
-For members of the Class of 2017, the application deadline is Wednesday, March 26, 2014.
+Apply to be a First-Year Fellow during the spring term of your first year.
+For members of the Class of 2018, the application deadline is Wednesday, April 1, 2015.
 See also Application Process information.

-Participate in the Civic Skills Training with a few on-campus sessions during spring term and four days in Washington, DC in early June.
+Participate in the Civic Skills Training with a four on-campus sessions during spring term and four days in Washington, DC in early June.

 Intern in Washington, DC, during the summer after your first-year in a congressional office, policy think tank, executive branch agency, or advocacy organization with support from the Rockefeller Center, and with Dartmouth alumni serving as mentors.